google/dorusu-js/README.md

 - has an incompatible API surface to [grpc-nodejs][], for reasons explained in the [DESIGN SUMMARY](#design_summary).

-  - **TODO** Add a documentation issue [TBD-when-on-github]() will be added to github that explains the differences via code snippets.
+  - **TODO on github** Add a documentation issue that explains the differences via code snippets embedded in the issue.

-  - **TODO** For now, this means this library cannot be used as a drop-in replacement for code written using the [grpc-nodejs][].
-Once the project is on github, add a tracking issue to triage any impact this has on users, and discuss various approaches for resolving it.
+  - **TODO on github** This means this library cannot be used as a drop-in replacement for code written using [grpc-nodejs][].
+Add a tracking issue to triage any impact this has on users, and to discuss various approaches and to be the focus for resolving these issues.

 [grpc-nodejs]:https://github.com/grpc/grpc/tree/master/src/node
 [gRPC spec]:https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md